 Eating breakfast that looks like a tempting dessert is a pretty awesome way to start the day.
-You could go with pancakes covered in stewed fruit, decadent French Toast drowned in maple syrup or rich and buttery pastries.
+You could go with pancakes covered in stewed fruit, decadent French Toast drowned in maple syrup and whipped cream or rich and buttery pastries.
 All delicious, but probably best saved for a weekend treat.

 Parfaits for breakfast though?
 Delicious, dessert-like, AND healthy!

-Made with super creamy yoghurt, a little crunchy granola (topping), and juicy fresh fruit, parfaits are perfect for a waist-line friendly breakfast on the go or a fancy dessert.
+Made with super creamy yoghurt, a little crunchy granola (topping), and juicy fresh fruit, parfaits are perfect for a waist-line friendly breakfast on the go or a easy-to-make yet fancy-looking dessert.
 You could use just one fruit for your parfait or combine 2 or more fruits for an explosion of flavours in your mouth.

 Personally, I really enjoy yoghurt parfaits for breakfast, as an afternoon snack, or even for dessert.
 Simple and fresh flavours combined to create a snack that is tasty and healthy.
 I make my own yoghurt, so that is what I usually use when I make parfaits at home, but you can use any yoghurt and flavour of your choice.
 Most people love to use Greek yoghurt because of its high protein content and extra creaminess, but vanilla or coconut yoghurt are excellent options as well.

-Ideally, parfaits should be made and eaten the same day (to prevent the granola from going soft).
-If you want to make them the night before, just leave out the granola and wrap it up in a little bag.
+Ideally, parfaits should be made and eaten the same day, to prevent the granola from going soft.
+But if you want to make yours the night before, just leave out the granola and wrap it up in a little bag.
 Then you can sprinkle it on top when you are ready to eat it.
 If you’re making them for a crowd, you can set out all the components and have people make their own for maximum granola crunchiness.

 This recipe is so simple I will hardly call it a recipe even.
 It’s basically just instructions on how to assemble the different components in alternating layers in a glass to make it look it all fancy and pretty.